Roseanne’s office was always cold.

 “I’m pretty sure that my ex has peed in my Kitchen-Aid by now,” I said.

-Actually, for all for all of his flaws, my ex appreciated fine mixing equipment almost as much as I did and I was confident that my Kitchen-Aid had not been molested, however Roseanne had called me “absurd” so I felt the need to live up to that accusation.
+Actually, for all for all of his flaws, my ex appreciated fine mixing equipment almost as much as I did.
+I was confident that my Kitchen-Aid had not been molested, however Roseanne had called me “absurd” so I felt the need to live up to that accusation.

-And she had also come dangerously close to uncovering a truth so it was serendipitous that my conventional method of diversion was to say something inane.
+And she had also come dangerously close to uncovering a truth I didn’t want to explore, so it was serendipitous that my conventional method of diversion was to say something inane.
 I’ve become so excellent at this skill that it’s a reflex rather than a reaction now.
-In much the way that a leg kicks up when it encounters a strike to the knee, my inanity kicks up when it encounters a strike to my brain.
+In much the way that a leg kicks out when it receives a strike to the knee, my tongue spits out a ridiculous response when it receives a strike to my brain.

 I sat waiting for Roseanne’s response.
-I hoped that it would be another dirty look since I was creating a mental catalog of all of her annoyed facial tics.
+I hoped that she would give me another dirty look since I was creating a mental catalog of all of her annoyed facial tics.
 She would be a brilliant curmudgeon in a future novel.

 Roseanne gave me a deadpan expression.
-“Then wash it before you use it,” she said.
+“Then wash it before you use it,” she said dryly.

 I was so delighted by this spontaneous drollery that I almost considered taking off my jacket for the rest of the session.

-Instead I told her about the time that my ex left me at a rest stop as punishment for telling him to get off at the wrong exit, because sharing a horrible experience with a counselor is akin to leaving an extra five bucks on the motel nightstand.
+Instead I rewarded her by sharing the story of the time that my ex had left me at a rest stop as punishment for telling him to get off at the wrong exit; sharing a horrible experience with a counselor is akin to leaving an extra ten bucks on the motel nightstand.

 But as I sat on Roseanne’s couch that day, idly twisting the chenille tassel of a of the chintz pillow between my trembling fingers and recounting the details of the trip that will forever make me averse to visiting Florida, I decided that I had had enough of this game.
 It had been gratifying to hear someone regard my ex with the venom that I could no longer muster, but this mock therapy was not helping me to feel any better about myself, in fact I felt worse than I had a year before.
 While the pain and anger I’d felt then had been unpleasant at least there had been something inside me, some kind of fire in my belly to make me live if for no other reason than to spite the ex who had assured me that he had been too instrumental in making me who I was to live without him.
 Now I felt nothing.
 I felt nothing, and I wanted nothing and I was, indeed, nothing.
-If I’d had any emotions I probably would have been terrified at that moment but instead there was only the tiniest of twinges like a candle being snuffed out with a pinch.
+Even this sad discovery was only registered with the tiniest of twinges of regret like a candle being snuffed out with a pinch.

 If Roseanne had asked what I was thinking at that moment I would have answered her from my broken soul for once.
-Instead she made an errant scribble in the folder containing my married name written in black Sharpie marker and looked up.
+Instead she made an errant scribble in the folder identified as mine by my married name written in black Sharpie marker and looked up.
 “Well I guess that will do for today.”

-On the day of my appointment the following week it began to snow.
-There was a healthy two inches on the ground by the afternoon–a veritable blizzard by southern New Jersey standards, so I wasn’t surprised when Roseanne called me cancel my appointment.
+It was snowing when the day of my next appointment rolled around.
+There was a healthy two inches on the ground by the afternoon – a veritable blizzard by central New Jersey standards, so I wasn’t surprised when Roseanne called to cancel my appointment.

 “What day do you want to come in instead?” she asked.